pariosur/avance_bpo/README.md

 ## Room for Improvement

 Room for improvement:
-- Include more socio demographic from the borrower.
 - Include more socio demographic data from the borrower.
 - Include loan data from the bank regarding client payment behaviour before being transfered to the debt collecting agency.
 - Include business cycle variables like macroeconomic and ﬁnancial macro economic indicators that capture economic uncertainty and other variables that may affect payment behaviour.